 HOGAN ROGERS (SENIOR FACILITATOR & TEAM LEADER- MARKETING & DESIGN)

 Over the last few years, Hogan has worked as the regional assistant for Marist youth ministry and as a member of the core team for Blind Eye, a local homeless and Indigenous outreach centre in Brisbane.

 Hogan has been a key part of the UPP team since 2015.
 He has since undertaken and completed a Diploma in Marketing Management.
 Hogan is currently undertaking his Bachelor of Business (part-time), along with his role as UPP Team Leader of marketing and design.
 In 2018, he completed the Discovering Positive Education course, run by Geelong Grammar’s Institute of Positive Education.

 Hogan is passionate about working with young people.
-Since 2013, he has worked with over 300 schools and 20,000 students sharing the message of students becoming their best.
+Since 2012, he has worked with thousands of school groups and teachers sharing the message of students becoming their best.

 Hogan is getting married in 2019 and can't be more excited for the year to come.